 SUV: $10,650÷$100 = $106.50; $106.50 x $4.25 = $452.63

 ATV: ÷$100 = $15.73; $15.73 x $.4.25 = $66.85

 Recreational vehicles: $1.50 per $100

 RV: $26,845 ÷ $100 = $268.45; $268.45 x $1.50 = $402.68

-Your family has to pay almost $1,000 each year in personal property taxes for your vehicles.
+Your family has to pay more than $1,000 each year in personal property taxes for your vehicles.
 If you live in a state with personal property tax, consider the long-term cost when you buy a vehicle.

 Many states' personal property taxes apply only to business expenses.
 In those cases, your personal vehicles would be exempt from paying taxes.
 If you owned a business, you could have to pay personal property taxes on furniture, fixtures, equipment, inventory, libraries and supplies.
-In Maryland, where personal property tax applies mostly to business-related items, both the county and the town would tax a business [Source: Department of Assessments and Taxation].
+In Maryland, where personal property tax applies mostly to business-related items, both the county and the town would tax a business [source: Comptroller of Maryland].
 That means if a business bought some furniture, it would pay personal property taxes on them once to the town, and then again to the county.
 Items such as office furniture that don't have a blue book to decide value are assessed based on original cost minus depreciation for age.